San Francisco Bay Area Portraits FAQ

 Q: How edited are the images?

 A: In my art photography, other than some basic cropping and minor contrast tweaks I generally don't edit my photos much - I'll just remove the occasional zit or whatever.
-With portrait work you get input - if you have some scar or tattoo you hate, depending on the size and location chances are it will be no big deal to either pose around it or remove it digitally.
-But my style is definitely to show skin texture and personality so if you want something super airbrushed that's not really what I do and I retain the final decision.
-If you have any concerns about what is and isn't possible please ask ahead of time - I'd hate to have you assume something can be changed when it can't be or when it could have easily been avoided during the shoot but might be nearly impossible in editing.
+With portrait work you get input - if you have some scar or tattoo you hate, depending on the size and location chances are it will typically be no big deal to either pose around it or remove it digitally.
+But basically if you have concerns in this area you should ask ahead of time, otherwise you're basically going to be trusting my judgement.

 Q: How discreet is this?
 Will my pictures be on the Internet?